Holy moly! How are the years passing SO quickly? Seems like we JUST did this! Right!?!

 The Trees

-Grand Firs – The Grands grew surprisingly well this year – maybe the cool, wet spring was to their liking.
-There are a LOT of gorgeous Grands out there to choose from.
+Grand Firs – The Grands grew surprisingly well again this year – maybe the cool, wet spring was to their liking.
+There are a LOT of gorgeous Grands out there to choose from – most 9’ or under.
 Grands are also the most fragrant of the trees so they’re really hard to beat.

-Fraser Firs – The Frasers are native to SC where they get summer rain so they’re not really liking the droughty summers we’ve been having.
+Fraser Firs – The Frasers are native to SC where they get summer rain.
+They have a very shallow root ball so they’re really struggling with the droughty summers.
 We’re rethinking where we plant them but that’s not going to help for a while.
-We still have a good supply of beautiful larger trees for this year.
+We still have a good supply with some beautiful larger trees for this year.
 Going forward, hard to tell.
+They’re a really popular tree on our farm so we’re doing everything we can to keep growing them.

-Nordmann Firs – Some of the upcoming Nordmann babies are getting into the 7-8’ range this year.
-There’s very little above that size.
-What’s there looks fantastic – they didn’t miss a beat with the crazy weather.
-There just aren’t many of them.
+Nordmann Firs – Some of the upcoming Nordmanns are getting into the 8’ range this year.
+There’s almost nothing above that size.
+What’s there looks fantastic – they didn’t miss a beat with the ‘new normal’ weather.
+There just aren’t many of them yet.
+They are sooo slow growing that it takes forever to replace each tree that’s cut!

 Thanks for reading this to the end!
 In this short-message Twitter-era, we know what a challenge that is.